-When you are going to use the refrigerator with an outside temperature below 10°C, install a suitable winter cover.
+When you are going to use the refrigerator with an outside temperature below 10°C, install a suitable winter cover (as illustrated).

-The cover will protect your refrigerator against too cold air and makes sure the refrigerator will still perform optimally.
+This cover will protect your refrigerator against too cold air and makes sure the refrigerator will still perform optimally.